Rome.us

 The surface of the column is decorated with battle scenes illustrating the war of the Dacians and Romans

 In 113 A.D., the top of the column was decorated with a victorious eagle, which was soon replaced by a statue of the emperor.
-At the end of the 16th century, because of Pope Sixtus V, the memorial was decorated with the statue of the apostle Peter.
+Finally, at the end of the 16th century, because of Pope Sixtus V, the memorial was decorated with the statue of the apostle Peter.
 Modern scientists note the high historical value of the reliefs applied to the column.

 Column of Antoninus Pius

-Column of Antoninus Pius in Rome
+Column of Antoninus Pius in Vatican Museums

 Column of Phocas

-The Column of Phocas (Italian: Colonna di Foca) is the final point in the construction of the Roman Forum (Latin Forum Romanum).
-In 608 A.D., a white marble column which is 13.6 m high, was installed nearby Oratorium Tribune and is dedicated to Phocas, the Byzantine emperor.
-At a time when Christianity was not divided into Orthodoxy and Catholicism, the friendship between Byzantium and Rome was strong enough.
+When Christianity was not divided into Orthodoxy and Catholicism, the friendship between Byzantium and Rome was strong enough.
 It is believed that at the top of the column stood a gilded statue of Phocas, commissioned by the Pontiff Bonifatius IV.
 It is noteworthy that after the overthrow of Emperor Phocas, all references to his greatness were destroyed, including the column established at the Forum.

 Column of Phocas in Rome

-• Address: Via dei Fori Imperiali
+• Address: Via dei Fori Imperiali, 1, 00186 Roma RM, Italy

 Column of the Immaculate Conception